 Jessica McCorvey, Mark Melvin, Jonathan Stober and Jimmy Atkinson provided helpful input.
 Dr. Jerry Franklin has contributed in innumerable ways to the Jones Center's ecological forestry program.
 Barrett McCall has been a valuable collaborator on economic aspects of our work.
 Thanks to the Aldo Leopold Foundation for permission to use archival materials.
 Thanks to Matt Tinsley, Dick Bryant, Richard Lenz and all the good folks at Lenz for their great work.
-Finally, Leon Neel continues to provide vision, inspiration and mentorship for all of us here at the Jones Center.
+Finally, the authors are fortunate and grateful to have had the vision, inspiration, and mentorship of Leon Neel for many years and dedicate this publication to his memory.